borbysh/coolmomentum/README.md

 ### Requirements

-• Python (3 or higher)
+â€¢ Python (3 or higher)

-• Pytorch or Tensorflow 2.x
+â€¢ Pytorch or Tensorflow 2.x